Contact Intelligence for Meeting Prep: The 60-Second Ritual

 • "Check in next Friday"

 This is how you turn meetings into motion.
-Not “good conversation,” but a defined next action that lands on a timeline.
+Not a good conversation, but a defined next action that lands on a timeline.

-Most sales and relationship work doesn’t lose time in big chunks.
+Most relationship work doesn't lose time in big chunks.
 It leaks time in tiny ones: five minutes here, seven minutes there, multiplied across meetings, multiplied across weeks.

-• and the rep’s ability to spend more time on real progress instead of logistical cleanup.
+And it increases confidence in the room, executive trust, and the rep's ability to spend time on real progress instead of logistical cleanup.

-Make it a habit your whole team can actually keep
+Making it a habit your whole team can keep

 The best ritual is the one people do even on busy days.
 If you want this to stick, make it lightweight and consistent:

 Do it right before the meeting starts.
-Do it from the contact page.
+Do it from the contact record.
 End with a follow-up task.
-That’s it.
+That's it.

 The takeaway